joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 ## What are Story Point Estimations

 Without getting too side tracked, Story Points are just one method a team may use to help give an indication of what they think the size and relative effort of their <a href="http://en.wikipedia.org/wiki/User_story" target="_blank">User Stories</a> might be.
-These points usually go in a Fibonacci sequence (1,2,3,5,8) to show that as the estimates of User Stories to larger, there is more uncertainty about the exact size of that story.
+These points usually go in a Fibonacci sequence (1,2,3,5,8) to show that as the estimates of User Stories get larger, there is more uncertainty about the exact size of that story.

-Assigning estimates to stories are supposed to be a very quick exercise for the team, without too much time and detail going into the exercise.
-More of assigning a gut feel, if you will.
+Assigning estimates to stories are supposed to be a very quick exercise for the team, without too much time and detail going into it.
+More of assigning a gut feel of relative sizes, if you will.

 Teams may use any measure to indicate story sizes; T-Shirt sizes, story points, dog breeds, or they may choose not to estimate at all.
 As it stands at the moment however, many teams do use Story Point estimations on the Fibonacci scale.
 And this can open a tiny evil little door.